Rajat161005/mahout-recommender/README.md

 #How to Run

-cd MavenJavaProject
+(1)cd MavenJavaProject then
-mvn clean compile exec:java -DskipTests
+(2)mvn clean compile exec:java -DskipTests

 #OUTPUT